-Our distance learning is delivered through a blend of methods including: online modules, study guides, activities and resources, residential schools and workshops, telephone and Skype tutorials, workplace reflection exercises, personal and academic tutor support.
+Our distance learning is delivered through a blend of methods including: online modules, study guides, activities and resources, residential schools and workshops, telephone, MS Teams and/or Skype tutorials, workplace reflection exercises, personal and academic tutor support.
 Modules are designed with study guides and a range of activities and resources such as case studies, video & podcast interviews, quizzes, and shared activities such as online discussion groups, with advice and support from the subject expert about the module and its assignments.

 Pace of Progress

 We understand that you have to balance your studies with already busy lives and we therefore aim to provide you with as much flexibility as possible, whilst at the same monitoring your progress against specified targets.
 Distance learners will follow a recommended study schedule/plan to complete your programme within:

 - 3 to 5 years on the undergraduate course